 Uncertain future borrowing needs — Policy changes and national economic performance are difficult to project and can quickly and substantially affect federal cash flow.
 For example, policy responses to external events like recessions, war, and emergencies (e.g., natural disasters such as hurricanes) can dramatically affect borrowing needs.

-Uncertainty about the debt limit — Delays in suspending or raising the debt limit (the statutory ceiling on the amount of total federal debt) can create debt and cash management challenges for the Treasury.
+Uncertainty about the debt limit — The debt limit (the statutory ceiling on the amount of total federal debt) is suspended through July 2021, at which time it will need to be either suspended again or raised.
+Delays in suspending or raising the debt limit can create debt and cash management challenges for the Treasury.
 Treasury has often used extraordinary actions, such as suspending investments or temporarily disinvesting securities held in federal employee retirement funds, to remain under the limit.
 For more information about the debt limit, read our WatchBlog post, “Debt Limit 101.”

-Refinancing the debt — Interest on the debt is one of the main causes of future fiscal unsustainability.
-As of September 30, 2018, 61 percent of the outstanding amount of marketable Treasury securities held by the public (about $9.2 trillion) was scheduled to mature in the next 4 years.
-Treasury will likely need to refinance these securities at higher interest rates.
-This indicates that Treasury needs to consider the mix of longer-term and shorter-term securities that it offers.
+Refinancing the debt — As of September 30, 2020, 64 percent of the outstanding amount of marketable Treasury securities held by the public (about $13.1 trillion) was scheduled to mature in the next 4 years.
+A significant share of that maturing debt will need to be refinanced at prevailing interest rates.
+Treasury’s debt management goal is to borrow at the lowest cost over time, while also managing its debt portfolio to mitigate “rollover risk”—the risk that it may have to refinance its debt at higher interest rates.
+To do this, Treasury needs to consider the mix of longer-term and shorter-term securities that it offers.
 Longer-term securities typically have higher interest rates but provide more certainty, while shorter-term securities have lower interest rates but need to be refinanced more frequently.